madrilene/eleventy-excellent/src/posts/daily/hot-takes-tuesday-for-2024-06-11.md

 ---
 title: "Hot Takes Tuesday for 2024-06-11"
+permalink: "/archive/hot-takes-tuesday-for-2024-06-11/"
-description: "Big funding and M&A moves in tech - from cutting-edge language models to cybersecurity startups."
+description: "Big funding and M&amp;A moves in tech - from cutting-edge language models to cybersecurity startups."
 date: 2024-06-11 18:02:45.773656+00:00
 ---